AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Group Management/agora_chat_restful_group_allowlist.md

 ## Adding multiple members to the group allow list

 This method adds multiple chat group members to the group allow list.
-For each method call, you can add at most 60 group members to the allow list.
+You can add a maximum of 60 group members to the allow list per method call.

 ### HTTP request